Clicky

 Following the election of the Coalition Government in May 2010, a new body – the Office of Tax Simplification (OTS) – was formed.
 One of its main tasks was to review IR35 “as a priority”.

-Its interim report into IR35 was published in March 2011, prior to the Budget.
+Its interim report into IR35 was published in March 2011, just before the Budget.

 The Chancellor decided to keep IR35 in force, as abolition could result in a significant shortfall in Treasury NIC receipts – primarily from umbrella companies.